 Beyond academia, I’ve published essays, reviews and interviews in various print and online venues, including the Times Literary Supplement, the Los Angeles Review of Books, Bookforum, The Guardian, The Independent, The White Review, The New Inquiry, The Millions, The Brooklyn Rail, The Rumpus, Electric Literature, BOMB, The Literarian, PN Review, HTMLGiant, The Quarterly Conversation, Review 31, Mute, Music & Literature, Bookslut, Berfrois, Open Letters Monthly, Full Stop, Gorse Journal, and The Literary Review.

+I’m a founding editor of Egress, a magazine for innovative fiction, published by Little Island Press.
 I’m also co-editor in chief at 3:AM Magazine, where I commission criticism and non-fiction.
 Previously, I worked for several years in book publishing, in both editorial and publicity roles.

 A collection of my early critical essays, titled Infinite Fictions, was published in 2015.
 Click the cover to find out more.

 Here are some things that people have said about my work: